wachidnf/rn-starter/README.md

 For Newbie.
-Learning React Native with Expo CLI
+Learning React Native using Expo CLI

 Course Udemy by Instructor Stephen Grider